Pea Purple Podded 100 seeds

 Rake the top 1 inch of soil over to the side of the planned pea patch, smooth remaining soil level and remove all debris from soil surface.

 Soak pea seeds in water overnight before planting.
-As members of the legume family, pea seeds are hard and tough, the overnight soak will soften them and enable them to germinate quicker.
+As members of the legume family, pea seeds are hard and tough, the overnight soak will soften them and enable them to germinate quicker if you want them to do so.

 Sow the soaked pea seeds thickly into the prepare soil by broadcasting them over the garden soil, then take the reserved soil that was raked over to the side and broadcast it over the pea seeds.